Thomas Rymer: Later editions

-The Record Commission in 1800 proposed a "Supplement and Continuation" to the Foedera; in 1809 it decided instead to make a complete revision.
-Seven parts were prepared before the project was abandoned due to dissatisfaction with the editing by Dr Adam Clarke and others.
+The Record Commission in 1800 proposed a "Supplement and Continuation" to the Foedera; in 1809 it decided instead to make a complete revision, the 4th ("Record") edition.
+Seven parts were prepared before the project was abandoned after the Commissioners became dissatisfied with the editing of Dr. Adam Clarke and others.
 Six parts in three volumes were published from 1816 to 1830 and the seventh in 1869, along with miscellaneous notes.
-The work was thus revised up to the year 1383.
-A three-volume English-language summary and index of the complete Foedera by Sir Thomas Duffus Hardy followed.
-The Victoria County History recommends citing the Record Commission (RC) edition where available and the Hague edition otherwise.
+Foedera was thus seemingly revised up to the year 1383, but this edition has attracted considerable criticism.